1. Changes to this Policy

 - information when you register for NTT America events and seminars.

-If your organization is a client of NTT America and you do not agree to provide us with your personal information, this may limit our ability to provide our services and solutions to your organization.
+If your organization is a customer of NTT America and you do not agree to provide us with your personal information, this may limit our ability to provide our services and solutions to your organization.

 This paragraph will only be applicable to the extent that you have applied for employment using our website.
 If you apply for employment with NTT America, we also collect personal information including details contained in letters of application and CV/résumé, previous employment background, education history, work-related licenses, certifications, or other professional credentials, and language(s) and other relevant skills.
 You may also voluntarily choose to provide other relevant personal information as part of your application.
 If you intend to provide us with personal information of a reference or any other third party as part of your application for employment, it is your responsibility to obtain consent from that third party prior to providing the personal information to us.